 Of note, ssNMRlib uses a uniform naming convention for acquisition parameters.
-For example, a common parameter name, such as cnst41, is used for the CP power level of H in all occurrences of H-C CPs, and it is different from e. g. the one

-165 used for the H power in H-N CPs.
-This clear naming convention (see Table S1) additionally helps the user to retrieve parameters - although ssNMRlib is made such that the user does not need to remember those names, due to the automatic parameter retrieval.
-It is recommended to use the same naming convention when adding new experiments.
-A consistent naming convention is also very useful for safety checks (see section 2.3).
+For example, a common parameter name, such as cnst41, is used for the CP power level of 1H in all occurrences of 1H $^{-13}$ C CPs, and it is different from e.g. the one used for the 1H power in 1H $^{-15}$ N CPs.
+This clear naming convention (see Table S1) additionally helps the user to retrieve parameters - although ssNMRlib is made such that the user does not need to remember those names, due to the same naming convention when adding new experiments.
+A consistent naming convention is also very useful for safety checks (see Sect.
+2.3).

-170 2.2 Current content and organization of ssNMRlib
+2.2 Current content and organization of ssNMRlib

-ssNMRlib can be fully customized, i. e. experiments can readily be added, deleted, and the organization can be modified, as described in section 2.4.
-This section describes the current state of ssNMRlib, containing some 140 different pulse sequences, including a number of general homo- and heteronuclear correlation experiments, and a large panel of proton-, carbon- and nitrogen-detected 1D, 2D, 3D and 4D experiments for resonance assignments, structure determination and measurements of molecular dynamics.
-The nomenclature used below to describe experiments employs upper-case letters for nuclei of which the chemical shift is edited and lower-case letters for nuclei which are not frequency-edited.
-The full list of experiments currently in ssNMRlib is shown in Listing S2 in the Supplementary Information.
+ssNMRlib can be fully customized, i.e. experiments can readily be added and deleted, and the organization can be modified, as described in Sect.
+2.4.
+This section describes the current state of ssNMRlib, containing some 140 different pulse sequences, including a number of general homonuclear and heteronuclear correlation experiments and a large panel of proton-, carbon- and nitrogen-detected 1D, 2D, 3D and 4D experiments for resonance assignments, structure determination and measurements of molecular dynamics.
+The nomenclature used below to describe experiments employs uppercase letters for nuclei of which the chemical shift is edited and lower-case letters for nuclei which are not frequencyedited.
+The full list of experiments currently in ssNMRlib is shown in Listing S2 in the Supplement.

-2.2.1 One- and two-dimensional experiments with C or N detection
+2.2.1 One- and two-dimensional experiments with 13C or 15N detection

-C- and N-detected experiments are most useful for samples spinning at moderate MAS frequencies, typically using 3.2 mm rotors (the use of 4 mm and 1.9 mm rotors can be implemented in a straightforward manner). ssNMRlib contains C-detected and N-detected experiments with H-C/N CP or INEPT transfer or direct C/N excitation, as well as 1D versions of double-CP hnCA and hnCO experiments.
-Experiments for measurement of H longitudinal relaxation (saturation recovery) is useful for choosing an appropriate recycle delay; furthermore, C and N transverse (T2') relaxation rate constants provide a rapid view of the coherence life times, and may be useful for optimizing decoupling parameters.
+13C- and 15N-detected experiments are most useful for samples spinning at moderate MAS frequencies, typically using 3.2 mm rotors (the use of 4 and 1.9 mm rotors can be implemented in a straightforward manner). ssNMRlib contains 13C-detected and 15N-detected experiments with